 Our team will advise you on your case expertly and address any concerns you may have about time limits.
 Our priority will be to protect your rights, protect your future and to bring a successful conclusion to your claim.

-The head of the personal injury team, Neil Lorimer, is a nationally-acclaimed brain injury specialist.
-He is a partner of the firm and an established member of the Headway List of Approved Solicitors, a charity set up to help the victims of brain injuries.
+Neil Lorimer, partner in the personal injury claims team, is a nationally-acclaimed brain injury specialist.
+He is an established member of the Headway List of Approved Solicitors, a charity set up to help the victims of brain injuries.

 Neil, and indeed the whole team of serious injury legal professionals here at Lanyon Bowdler, have vast experience of handling compensation claims for brain injuries.
 But more than that, they understand the importance of acting sensitively throughout the whole process.

-Neil and his team understand that victims of brain injuries and their families are concerned about their future care and rehabilitation as well as the immediate effects of their injuries.
-Neil’s expertise and experience are invaluable in helping people get the right rehabilitation and establish a support network for the future in serious cases.
+The personal injury team understands that victims of brain injuries and their families are concerned about their future care and rehabilitation as well as the immediate effects of their injuries.
+Their expertise and experience are invaluable in helping people get the right rehabilitation and establish a support network for the future in serious cases.

 You can be assured that our priority will be to ensure you obtain compensation to meet your long-term needs and to guarantee your long-term comfort.